anders1901/kyber_polytomsg/README.md

 See [LICENSE.txt](./LICENSE.txt).

-This artifact uses the Dilithium reference implementation from [GitHub](https://github.com/pq-crystals/dilithium), under the Apache 2.0 License, as a submodule.
+This artifact uses the Kyber reference implementation from [GitHub](https://github.com/pq-crystals/kyber), under the Apache 2.0 License, as a submodule.